daikon899/LBP_CUDA/README.md

 # More details
-For a detailed description of code implementation and tests you can check our [report](/docs/report.pdf). (_available only in italian, sorry_)
+For a detailed description of code implementation and tests you can check our [report](/docs/report.pdf). (_available in italian only, sorry_)

 We also made a similar comparison between sequential vs [multithread version](https://github.com/sim-pez/lbp_omp) on CPU only.